cfraz89/xamarin-gradle-plugins/README.md

 - xamarin-build-plugin: Allows you to build existing Xamarin.Android (compile and apk), Xamarin.iOS, and vanilla Xamarin projects by invoking builds against the .csproj/.sln files.
   Provides support for fetching dependencies under the 'xamarinCompile' configuration.
-- xamarin-publish-plugin (optional): Adds configuration and tasks to publish a project configured with the build plugin to maven, using the maven-publish plugin.
+- xamarin-publish-plugin (optional): Adds configuration and tasks to publish a project configured with the build plugin to maven, eusing the maven-publish plugin.

 Using these plugins in tandem will allow you to integrate Maven dependency management into your Xamarin projects for more modular builds.